 When Atkinson received approving letters from beyond the Middle Atlantic states, he began aggressively to seek national circulation.
 A publication that started with 25,000 copies grew to 1 million subscribers nationwide by 1915.

-Over the past 134 years, Farm Journal has received innumerable awards for journalistic excellence, including the 2005 Grand Neal, making it the only agricultural publication to ever win the award.
+Over the past 142 years, Farm Journal has received innumerable awards for journalistic excellence, including the 2005 Grand Neal, making it the only agricultural publication to ever win the award.
 The Farm Journal editorial excellence is defined by its mission to provide farm decision-makers the best information and analysis on practical methods to improve and protect the profitability of production agriculture.
-In 2011, the magazine will reach a milestone of conducting the Farm Journal Test Plot program for 20 years.
+Since 1992, the magazine has conducted the Farm Journal Test Plot program.
 The plot program is a unique program conducted by Farm Journal editors in cooperation with farmers using on-farm conditions to research various agricultural production practices.
 Past test plots involved planter attachments (row cleaners, closing wheels, seed firmers); the economics of site-specific farming; narrow-row corn; starter fertilizer; soybean populations; and planting performance (speeds, emergence and uniformity).

 Farm Journal has been at the forefront of circulation innovations over the past half-century.
 Regional editions were launched in 1952.
 By restricting circulation to people with an active interest in farming in 1958, Farm Journal shifted from being a rural consumer magazine to a business publication for farmers and ranchers.